Trump suggests he won’t participate in first GOP debate

 Donald Trump has suggested he will not participate in the first debate among candidates for the Republican presidential nomination, telling Fox News host Maria Bartiromo that it’s “not fair” for candidates who are polling well to be asked questions alongside lower-polling candidates.

-“Well, you know, it’s quite an easy question normally,” the former president said in a taped interview that aired on Sunday Morning Futures on16 July when asked directly whether he will join the debate scheduled for 23 August.
+“Well, you know, it’s quite an easy question normally,” the former president said in a taped interview that aired on Sunday Morning Futures on 16 July when asked directly whether he will join the debate scheduled for 23 August.

 “Ronald Reagan didn’t do it.
 A lot of people didn’t do it.
 When you have a big lead, you don’t do it,” he said.